Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Experimental Setup

 \subsection{Dataset Preprocessing}

 Data are collected using a high-fidelity two-wheeler simulator at 100~Hz, yielding 153 sessions and over 129{,}000 multivariate time-series samples from 51 participants (Section~\ref{sec:Dataset_Details}).
 The feature matrix $X \in \mathbb{R}^{T \times d}$ ($d=63$) includes kinematics, control inputs, environmental/spatial context, violations, metadata, and derived temporal features (Table~\ref{tab:feature_summary}); collision features are excluded to avoid label leakage.
 Preprocessing involved removing sparse columns, standardizing numeric fields (e.g., gear \texttt{N}$\to$0), encoding categorical variables, and imputing missing values via mean/mode with forward–backward fill.
 Features are scaled with Min–Max or Z-score normalization: $x_{\text{norm}} = (x - \mu)/\sigma$, where $\mu$ and $\sigma$ are computed from the training set.
 The target $y$ denotes perceived TP, annotated via dial input and validated with post-session questionnaires ($y=0$ HTP, $y=1$ LTP, $y=2$ NTP).
-Data are split into training (80\%) and testing (20\%) sets using stratified sampling to preserve class balance.